SeisComP/seiscomp/doc/base/tutorials/help.rst

 * 3 = INFO
 * 4 = DEBUG.

 Default is 2.
+The level is control by configuration of :confval:`logging.level`.
 Setting `logging.level = 4` results in the most messages.

-For other modules such as :ref:`seedlink`, the log files are written to :file:`seiscomp/var/log/`
+For :ref:`standalone modules<standalone module>` such as :ref:`seedlink`, the
+log files are written to :file:`seiscomp/var/log/`

 .. _sec_tutorial_help_debugging: